aiven/devportal/docs/platform/howto/reactivate-suspended-project.rst

 To get access to the project again, open a support case by emailing support@aiven.io with the following information:

 - Your full name
-- Nname of the project
+- Name of the project
 - Email address associated with the account

 After you regain access, you can :doc:`provide a payment method </docs/platform/howto/manage-payment-card>` to avoid this issue in the future.